 Another feature to look for in your silk bedding is silver ion-technology.
 It's where silver ions are woven into silk to create a passive acne-fighting treatment while you sleep.
 This is proven to help with breakouts and acne inflammation.

-A full sheet set:
+Full sheet set:

 Caring for Lips